SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 5. Make sure that the application still runs locally.
 If `cds watch` isn't running from prior chapters, start it in a new terminal and check the application.

-You have now finished all the preparations to deploy the application to the Cloud Plaform!
+You have now finished all the preparations to deploy the application to the SAP BTP!

 Continue to - [Exercise 3](../ex3/README.md) where a CI/CD service will deploy the application.